 Originally from China, Trista chose to move to Tasmania in early 2016 after many years as visa officer for the Australian Consulate-General in Guangzhou.
 Her knowledge of the Australian visa framework and her experience as a migrant herself value-adds to her role- and passion – in supporting international students to Tasmania.
 She believes that the quality of support is a valued part of the international student experience and she loves working with the GETI team to assist students create enduring people, community and professional links.

-TBA – Admissions Officer
+Saumya Pant– Admissions Officer

 Alice Procter – Executive Assistant

 Alice was born in Tasmania and has lived here her whole life.
 She enjoys travelling and has spent time in South Africa (where her sister lives), France, England, Scotland, Wales and Italy where she spent time studying her university course.
 Alice has recently completed studying a Bachelor of Arts in Criminal Justice through Monash University, where she was on the Dean’s Roll of Honour.
 Alice enjoys bushwalking, gardening, swimming and dining out.

 Tiffany von Stieglitz – Homestay Coordinator (North)